paulchernoch/quantogram/readme.md

 **Weighted Samples**.
 Samples may be uniformly weighted (weight = 1) or be assigned separate weights, so that weighted medians and weighted quantiles may be computed.

+**Remove Samples**.
+Samples may be removed and the quantiles will be updated to reflect this.

 **Basic Statistics**. `Quantogram` also provides other basic statistics:

  - **mean**